apache/tvm/vta/apps/tsim_example/README.md

 VTA TSIM Installation
 ======================

-*TSIM* is a cycle accurate hardware simulation environment for VTA and other deep learning accelerators that can be invoked and managed directly from TVM.
+*TSIM* is a cycle-accurate hardware simulation environment that can be invoked and managed directly from TVM.
+It aims to enable cycle accurate simulation of deep learning accelerators including VTA.
 This simulation environment can be used in both OSX and Linux.
 There are two dependencies required to make *TSIM* works: [Verilator](https://www.veripool.org/wiki/verilator) and [sbt](https://www.scala-sbt.org/) for accelerators designed in [Chisel3](https://github.com/freechipsproject/chisel3).